jazzyinstyle/rsa-keygen-jwks/README.md

 You should have everything you need to perform the JWT authentication.
-Please refer to the example in the library jwks-rsa (https://www.npmjs.com/package/jwks-rsa) that describe how to reference the jwks.json for authentication (via the jwksUri variable).
+Please refer to the example in the library jwks-rsa (https://www.npmjs.com/package/jwks-rsa) that describe how to reference the jwks.json for authentication (via the jwksUri property).
 */

 ```